 There are several payment options you can use depending on the nature and size of your deal.
 You can:

 - Ask for payment upfront.
 This removes the risk of non-payment but your customer must be prepared to take the risk of non-delivery or goods damaged in transit.
-Most customers will not be prepared to take this risk.
+Most customers will not agree to take this risk.

 - Sell on open account, as you do here.
-You should investigate how long local payment periods are and the risk profile in that country generally.
+You should investigate how long local payment periods are, non-payment risk for that country and the creditworthiness of individual customers.
 In some countries, payment periods can be significantly longer than is normal in the UK, leaving you with a potential cash flow problem.
-Check which information is publicly available in that country.

 - Use a letter of credit or a bill of exchange.
-While there are several variations on this theme, these generally help to reduce your risk and can also help improve your cash flow, but will involve bank charges.
+While there are several variations on this theme, these generally reduce your risk and can also improve your cash flow, but will involve bank charges.

 When selling to overseas customers, consider export insurance.
 If you are exporting capital, goods or services, you may be eligible for cover from UK Export Finance.
-You can read a guide to UK Export Finance or visit their website.
+Find out more about UK Export Finance products and services.

-You can use credit financing to ensure you get paid as soon as the contract is delivered and take out lines of credit to cover series of contracts, not just one.
+You can use credit financing to ensure you get paid as soon as the contract is delivered.
+A line of credit can cover a series of contracts, rather than just one.

-Other options include arranging insurance privately through an insurance broker or using a 'forfaiting' company that will both finance your exports (by advancing payment against your invoice) and cover you against late payment or default.
+Other options include arranging insurance privately through an insurance broker, or using a bank or trade finance specialist to both finance your exports and cover you against late payment or default.